FrancescoO1/FrancescoO1/README.md

 ---

 ### 🚀 What I'm passionate about
 - Networks and communication protocols
+- Networks analysis
 - IoT
 - Computer architecture
 - Programming and algorithms